VidYen/VidYen-WordPress-Plugins/vidyen-user-market/README.md

-# vidyen-wc-mmo
+# vidyen-user-market

-Plugin designed for MMO like rewards for WooCommerce.
-But more becoming just stand alone MMO interface.
+Plugin designed for user to user market transfers

 Donate to our XMR Wallet: